mohammad09010/CMPN202-Operating-Systems-Journal/week1.md

 **Confirmation of the Ubuntu 24.04 LTS distribution.**

 ## 7. Learning Reflection
-During this week, I learned the importance of defining network boundaries before deployment.
-Setting up the Host-Only network initially failed because the DHCP server was disabled in VirtualBox; troubleshooting this reinforced my understanding of how virtual switches assign IP addresses.
-I also realized how significantly the removal of a GUI affects resource usage, as the server idles at a fraction of the RAM required for a desktop installation.
+This​‍​‌‍​‍‌ week, I came to understand that it is very important to clearly set the limits of a network before launching it.
+The failure of the Host-Only network setup at the very beginning was due to the fact that the DHCP server was off in VirtualBox; by fixing this, I deepened my knowledge of how virtual switches allocate IP addresses.
+Additionally, I became aware of the substantial difference in resource consumption when a GUI is taken away, as the server is at a very small portion of the RAM that a desktop installation would need while it is ​‍​‌‍​‍‌idle.

 ---
 [Return to Home](index.md) | [Next: Week 2 >](week2.md)